jamie-allen/effective_actors/preso/presentation.md

 !SLIDE transition=blindY
 # What If I MUST Block?

-* Use specialized threads that handle a blocking behavior
+* Use a specialized actor with its own dispatcher
-* Does not affect the actor thread pool
+* Does not affect the thread pool of other actors
 * Passes messages to actors to handle

 !SLIDE transition=blindY